 When we say YES to God and his plan, he actually saves us.
-The Bible is clear — before we accepted God’s offer of salvation, we were spiritually dead.
-We were headed for an eternity cut off from God's presence.
-But when we say YES to him, he rescues (or “saves”) us and moves us from spiritual death to life in him.
+The Bible is very clear — before we accepted God’s offer of salvation, we were spiritually dead, headed for an eternity completely cut off from God.
+When we say YES to him, however, he rescues (or “saves”) us and moves us from spiritual death to life in him.

 You said YES to HOPE.

 We have hope because of who God is and what he has promised us.
-These things remain constant and true, even in times of difficulty.
-Listen to the words of Jeremiah, a faithful servant of God who was in a painful time.
+These things remain constant and true, even during the middle of difficult challenges.
+Listen to the words of Jeremiah, a faithful servant of God who was going through a very painful time.
 “The thought of my suffering and homelessness is bitter beyond words.
 I will never forget this awful time, as I grieve over my loss.
 Yet I still dare to hope when I remember this: The faithful love of the Lord never ends!
 His mercies never cease.
 Great is his faithfulness; his mercies begin afresh each morning” (Lamentations 3:19-23).

-Jeremiah knew the source of his hope wasn’t based on his situation.
-His hope was in the living God.
+Jeremiah knew that his source of hope wasn’t based on his painful situation — his hope was found in his loving, faithful God.
 No matter what you are facing right now, no matter how bad it is, you don’t have to be trapped in hopelessness.
 When you said YES to God, you entered into a relationship with the one who is bigger than your problems.
-He is your hope.
-With God you can make it!
+With God, you can make it!
 Romans 15:13 encourages us with this: “May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”

 You said YES to FORGIVENESS.

-When Jesus died on the cross, history split in two.
-This event was the single-most defining moment of all time.
-Jesus willingly laid down his life in order to pay the price for the sin of the world, including yours and mine.
+When Jesus died on the cross, it was the single-most defining moment in history.
+All humanity now had a way to “be made right with God.”
+Jesus offered his own life in order to pay the price for the sin of the world, including yours and mine.
 Why did he do this?
-So that we could experience forgiveness for all our sin.
+So that we could experience forgiveness for every sin.
 When we say YES to God, we are forgiven and no longer have to carry the weight of guilt and shame for all we’ve done wrong.
 No matter how bad we’ve been, God’s forgiveness is total and complete.